Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

-# Hierarchical Tree-structured Knowledge Graph:Gain an Insight View for Specific research Topic (On building, plan to finish uploading the notebook in July,  pyfile and app in Sep)
+# Hierarchical Tree-structured Knowledge Graph:Gain an Insight View for Specific research Topic (On building, plan to finish uploading the notebook in July,  pyfile and app in Oct)

 # 0. About this